raspibolt/raspibolt/guide/bonus/lightning/lnbits.md

   $ sudo rm /etc/systemd/system/lnbits.service
   ```

-* Display the UFW firewall rules and notes the numbers of the rules for Thunderhub (e.g., X and Y below)
+* Display the UFW firewall rules and notes the numbers of the rules for LNBits (e.g., X and Y below)

   ```sh
   $ sudo ufw status numbered